 Provision must be made for public transport and a multi-storey car park within the area.
 Office and Residential uses will be acceptable at first floor level and above, but not at ground floor where an active frontage will be required.
 Any development must be of the highest design quality and improvements to the public realm.
 Uses which conflict with those stated in this Proposal will generally not be supported.
+As this area lies partly within the Douglas North Quay Conservation Area, development plans should pay special regard to this location.

-This area comprises port and harbour uses, and the Sea Terminal building plus associated car parks and loading bays.
+This area comprises port and harbour uses and the Sea Terminal building, plus associated car parks and loading bays.
 The area is vital to the Island's wider transport links.

 There will be a presumption in favour of improvement of and development proposals for port and harbour purposes.
 Some ancillary and incidental tourist and food and drink uses that support the primary role of the area as a Port will be acceptable.
+As this area lies partly within the Douglas North Quay Conservation Area, development plans should pay regard to the Conservation Area Character Appraisal for Douglas Promenades.
+Mixed Use Area 7

 The Quayside area has undergone regeneration on its northern site which has enhanced the area as a destination for people visiting restaurants and bars.
-On its southern side industrial uses in older warehouse type buildings predominate.
+On its southern side, industrial uses in older warehouse type buildings predominate.
 Redevelopment of the southern side to complement the quayside as a whole is to be encouraged.
+The Quays are also strategic freight corridors and maintaining access for commercial vehicles, including HGV's, must be considered in any proposed development.